DavidJosh1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-lst content
-write a script that displays a confused smiley
+Write a shell script that creates a file named exactly containingBest school